A visit to a U-Pick apple farm is the perfect way to welcome the fall season

-NYC apple picking season has begun, which also means you and the kids can enjoy some fun on the farm with corn mazes, petting zoos, and hayrides if you go to the right place.
-We’ve rounded up our favorite places to pick apples near NYC in New York, New Jersey, and Connecticut.
-If you want a chill vibe, organic apples, and the chance to sign up for a CSA box, we found that, too.
-Need more ideas for fall fun?
-Check out our event calendar here!
+NYC apple-picking season has begun, which also means you and the kids can enjoy some fun on the farm with corn mazes, petting zoos, and hayrides if you go to the right place.
+We’ve rounded up our favorite places to pick apples in New York, New Jersey, and Connecticut.
+Most places open this year on Labor Day weekend, and it’s the perfect family activity to usher in the fall season.
+Be sure to check if you need a reservation before you go!

 5698 Sound Ave.